jayvachon/hhay/README.md

 we need to fix this.

-with a problem this big, there's obivously not going to be an immediate or easy solution, but we should begin by acknowledging and talking (emotionally!) about the problem. it might be helpful to recognize that in the busyness of our daily lives it's often not possible to have a deep emotional connection with every stranger we encounter. it's ok not to say "Hi how are you" - especially if you don't intend to listen to the answer.
+with a problem this big, there's obviously not going to be an immediate or easy solution, but we should begin by acknowledging and talking (emotionally!) about the problem. it might be helpful to recognize that in the busyness of our daily lives it's often not possible to have a deep emotional connection with every stranger we encounter. it's ok not to say "Hi how are you" - especially if you don't intend to listen to the answer.

 let's remove the "Hi" from "Hi how are you." let's recognize the value in all emotions - that it's healthy to sometimes feel sad, or at least not "good" or "fine." that Negative emotions possess a huge potential for Real Human Connection and relief. that if all of us are always GOOD then there's no impetus to adjust or outright change our situation.